-The measure could result in a change in the total amount of insurance premiums.
-This impact is unknown, but probably minor.
-This is because overall premiums are largely determined by other factors-such as driver safety, the number of miles driven, and years of driving experience-which are largely unaffected by the measure.
+This measure could result in a change in the total amount of insurance premiums, and therefore state tax revenues.
+The extent to which insurance companies would offer the new discount on premiums, however, is unknown.
+Also, this measure could indirectly affect the premiums paid by consumers who would not receive the new discount, depending upon the future actions of insurers and the Insurance Commissioner and other factors.
+Any impact, however, probably would not be significant.
+This is because overall premiums are predominately determined by other factors-such as driver safety, the number of miles driven, and years of driving experience-which are largely unaffected by the measure.